-Whilst central Cardiff has plenty of pubs to head to, sometimes we crave something a little closer to home, a little more cosy and a little less full of everyone else.
-Here we've rounded up the pubs the locals love - off the beaten track, full of regulars, quiz nights and proper pub food.
+Cardiff has plenty of pubs to head to, but sometimes we crave something close to home, cosy and a little less full of the tourists.
+Here, we've rounded up the pubs the locals love - off the beaten track, full of regulars, quiz nights and proper pub food.
+Just don't tell the locals we told you...

 Where: 95 Bute Street, Cardiff Bay CF10 5AB